Rip Current Statement issued for Coastal Duval, Coastal Flagler, Coastal Nassau by NWS - News Break

 Rip Current Statement issued for Coastal Duval, Coastal Flagler, Coastal Nassau by NWS

-Effective: 2021-05-23 02:15:00 EDT Expires: 2021-05-24 05:00:00 EDT Urgency: Expected Severity: Moderate Certainty: Likely Instruction: Swim near a lifeguard.
+Effective: 2021-05-22 15:35:00 EDT Expires: 2021-05-23 22:00:00 EDT Urgency: Expected Severity: Moderate Certainty: Likely Instruction: Swim near a lifeguard.
 If caught in a rip current, relax and float.
 Don`t swim against the current.
 If able, swim in a direction following the shoreline.
 If unable to escape, face the shore and call or wave for help.
-Target Area: Coastal Duval; Coastal Flagler; Coastal Nassau; Coastal St. Johns HIGH RIP CURRENT RISK NOW IN EFFECT THROUGH LATE TONIGHT * WHAT...Dangerous rip currents and rough surf of 4 to 5 feet. * WHERE...Northeast Florida Beaches. * WHEN...Through late tonight. * IMPACTS...Rip currents can sweep even the best swimmers away from shore into deeper water.alerts.weather.gov
+Target Area: Coastal Duval; Coastal Flagler; Coastal Nassau; Coastal St. Johns HIGH RIP CURRENT RISK NOW IN EFFECT THROUGH SUNDAY EVENING * WHAT...Dangerous and frequent rip currents. * WHERE...Northeast Florida Beaches. * WHEN...Through Sunday evening. * IMPACTS...Rip currents can sweep even the best swimmers away from shore into deeper water.alerts.weather.gov